“The best defense is a good offense!”

 ► Have you applied for a loan modification and been denied or given the runaround?

 ► Are you a victim of the “dual-track” foreclosure process, wherein your lender led you to believe you were working on a loan modification and then foreclosed?

-If you believe any of the items or conditions listed above may be true, we would like to speak with you!
+If you answered “yes” to one or more of the questions above, we would like to speak with you!